 At the core of all of this, is our “self”, and the perception of ourselves, the ego.
 The first stunning picture of China’s rice fields, is in response to the reader’s own reality and environment, where the reader thinks they should be.
 The second picture is John and Rachel, excluding the reader which is an insult to the reader’s ego – ‘do I not get on with them as well as I thought I did?”

 Social media adverts are designed so the user feels inadequate, unless you buy it!
 It makes you ‘need’ that iPhone, otherwise your life is incomplete.

 The mastery of the self, the ego and therefore the mind is key to reap the gains of social media, and to eliminate the negatives… self esteem should come from within and not from an instagram ad, or from yourself posting and having 10,000 likes.
 Loneliness (I’ve written a guide to understand and overcome loneliness here) and stress also all stem from your mind and perception.

 If you enjoyed reading this like many others, don’t miss out on my next article- fill in your details below to be notified of new posts (and free mind blowing concept article)!
 Your details will not be shared with 3rd party providers, no spam – promise.
-Subscribe below!